Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Analysis of DNNs Based on the Transformation Complexity

 \textbf{The transformation complexity had a close relationship with adversarial robustness, adversarial transferability, and knowledge consistency.} We set different values of the weight $\lambda$ in Eq. (\ref{eqn:compl-loss}) to learn DNNs with different transformation complexities.
 For each $\lambda$ value, we repeatedly trained six residual MLPs on the CIFAR-10 dataset, six RN-20/32's on the CIFAR-10 dataset, and six RN-34's on the Tiny ImageNet dataset, with different random initializations.
 We followed~\cite{wang2020unified} to measure the minimum $L_2$ norm of adversarial perturbations computed \emph{w.r.t.} a certain attacking utility to quantify the adversarial robustness of DNNs.
 Figure \ref{fig:robustness-transferability}(a) shows the minimum $L_2$ norm of adversarial perturbations towards each DNN.
-We found that DNNs with low transformation complexity usually exhibited high adversarial robustness; vice versa.
+We found that DNNs with low transformation complexity usually exhibited high adversarial robustness, while DNNs with high transformation complexity were usually sensitive to adversarial perturbations.
 Besides, Table~\ref{tab:adv-complexity} compares the transformation complexity in normally trained DNNs and adversarially trained DNNs.
 Results show that adversarially trained DNNs, which were more robust than normally trained DNNs, usually exhibited lower complexity.
 This also verifies the negative correlation between transformation complexity and adversarial robustness.

 Following settings in~\cite{wang2020unified}, we also measured the adversarial transferability between DNNs with different transformation complexities.
 Figure \ref{fig:robustness-transferability}(b) shows the adversarial transferability between ResNet-20/32's with different transformation complexities.
 We found that adversarial perturbations for complex DNNs could not be well transferred to simple DNNs.
 However, adversarial perturbations for simple DNNs could be transferred to complex DNNs.
 This reflected that simple DNNs encoded common knowledge that could be transferred to DNNs learned for the same task.